Introduction to Merging Cultures after an Acquisition

 The biggest obstacle to a successful integration after an acquisition is conflicting corporate cultures.
-The disturbing statistics of merger failures document the problem: Between one-half and three-fourths of the deals that are done never measure up to original expectations.
+The disturbing statistics of M&A failures document the problem: Between one-half and three-fourths of the deals that are done never measure up to original expectations.

 The companies find they can’t live together.
 Sometimes they stay together, only to fight and feel miserable because their organizational values and lifestyles are incompatible.